 When you have cut the “cheeks” off the seed, cut a grid pattern on the mango with a sharp paring knife.
 Don’t cut through the skin.
 Then scoop out the cubes with a spoon.
 Most of what is left is the seed.
 You might be able to harvest a little more mango flesh off the center piece, but not much.

 For more information (and a video) on how to cut up a mango, check out the National Mango Board site.

 More Healthy Ingredients

 A few more notes on ingredients.
-This smoothie gets its beautiful bright green color from fresh baby spinach leaves.
+This green smoothie gets its beautiful bright color from fresh baby spinach leaves.
 While spinach might sound like a strange thing for a smoothie, it’s a great way to get green leafy vegetables in as you start your day.
 Add about a cup, or a big handful, to your blender.
 Spinach is super-nutritious and one of the world’s healthiest vegetables, rich in vitamins and minerals, plus anti-inflammatory benefits.